makeruniverse/docs/docs/workshops/workshops.md

 ##Smart neon sign with WLED
 Nicolai guides you in designing and building a custom neon sign, controllable via the WLED app.
 You will also design and print the sign holder.
 12th November (1:00 – 5:00 PM)

+##Electronics: Soldering
+Our expert Tobi offers an introduction on how to solder hole & SMD components and wires.
+No prior knowledge or equipment needed.
+14th November (2:00 – 3:30 PM)

+##Electronics: Advanced Soldering
+Learn how to solder SMT components with various techniques.
+We expect you to know basic soldering skills to attend this workshop.
+21st November (2:00 – 4:00 PM)

 ##Prototyping Tour
 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
 19th November (2:00 – 3:00 PM)